 The Department of Nutrition and Dietetics would like to welcome you to the Didactic Program in Dietetics (DPD) at Samford University.
 As a Nutrition and Dietetics major, your coursework will be the first stage in your journey in becoming a Registered Dietitian/Nutritionist (RDN) or Nutrition/Dietetics Technician, Registered (NDTR).
-A successful graduate of this DPD program and BS graduates who successfully complete our DPD program requirements will be eligible to apply to a supervised practice program such as a Dietetic Internship, Coordinated Master's Program or ISPP.
+Graduates who successfully complete our DPD program requirements will be eligible to apply to a supervised practice program such as a Dietetic Internship, Coordinated Master's Program or ISPP.
 Successful completion of both programs (DPD and supervised practice) is required before a student is eligible to take the National Registration Examination for Dietitians and earn the RDN credential.